mataktelis11/java_web_assignment/readme.md

 Application Dependencies:
 1. A java IDE (e.g. Eclipse)
 2. Apache Tomcat (v8 or v9 recommended) and hooked on your installed IDE
-3. Download the latest **mysql-connector-java-X.X.X-bin.jar** from http://dev.mysql.com/downloads/connector/j/, and copy it to the **lib** folder in you Tomcat installation.
+3. Download the latest **mysql-connector-java-X.X.X-bin.jar** from http://dev.mysql.com/downloads/connector/j/, and copy it to the **lib** folder in your Tomcat installation.
 4. MySql and MySql Workbench